 These are the basic tenets of cybersecurity awareness training.
 By educating users, it reduces the risk they pose from a security perspective.
 While the specific value of cybersecurity is often difficult to quantify, a study conducted by Osterman Research found that the ROI of an effective security awareness training program can be as high as 562 percent for a large organization.

 This is all assuming your security awareness training is effective.
-You need to not only focus on the right topics but also deliver your training in the right way.
+You need to not only focus on the right cybersecurity training topics but also deliver your training in the right way.

 Generally speaking, security awareness training should cover the following: